All Episodes

 Explain what you mean by that.

-In other words, they went through and did the investigation.
+Well, they went through and did the investigation.

 He said himself they took all these pieces that were laid out in thousands of man hours to put this picture together, and then he turned it over to the Clintons.

-I mean, he didn't turn it.
+I mean, he didn't turn.

 Why would he do that?